 Race packs with comprehensive information for competitors will be emailed to entrants 2 weeks prior to the event.
 This contains important safety information, so please ensure you read it thoroughly before arrival

 If you do not receive your Race Pack by this time, please check your Junk Email folders as unfortunately some email systems filter out our emails.
 Please add firstname.lastname@example.org to your “Safe Sender” list to minimise the likelihood of this happening.

 Can I buy race merchandise?

 Yes, but only in advance and it is easiest to purchase when you register.
 Check out https://croydeocean.co.uk/merchandise/ for details of items available and order when purchasing an entry or via https://etchrock.com/profile/croyde-ocean-events/ shop at a later time.
 Please check the size guide before ordering as purchases are non-refundable.
-Items can be collected at registration at The Thatch on Saturday evening and at the “Merchandise” tent after registration.
+Items can be collected from Race HQ, or will be available at your numbered position in the transition area.
 Any uncollected items can be sent on up to one month after the event after postage and packing has been paid.
 All remaining items will be sold or given to charity.